zingale/pyjournal/README.md

 pyjournal is a commandline script written in python to create and manage a LaTeX-based scientific journal.
 The journal is distributed (via `git`) so that we can access it from any machine we work on.
 It is commandline driven to make the barrier-to-entry for creating a short entry minimal.
+Entries are shown in date-order, and any number of appendices can be added to the end of the journal.
 The resulting PDF journal is searchable.

 * Installing: